-He who has reached the final goal is ultimately free from bondage is called in Pali 'accanta-yoqakkhemin'.
-They will dwell full of deep regard towards the Tathagata and his teachings, being aware of the benefit they have attained through 'anuttara yogakkhema'.
+He who has reached the final goal is ultimately free from bondage is called in Pali 'accanta-yogakkhemin'.
+They will dwell full of deep regard towards the Tathāgata and his teachings, being aware of the benefit they have attained through 'anuttara yogakkhema'.

 Several modern books explore the synthesis of Buddhism and Yoga.
 The most philosophically comprehensive is Frank Jude Boccio's 'Mindfulness Yoga: The Awakened Union of Breath, Body and Mind'.
-Boccio - a Yoga teacher, interfaith minister and student of Vietnamese Zen master Thich Nhat Hanh solidly locates Hatha Yoga practice in Buddhist history and philosophy, emphasizing the mindfulness techniques laid out in the Anapanasati Sutta and Satipatthāna Sutta, the Buddha's discourses on breath awareness and the Four Foundations of Mindfulness which offer some of his most explicit instructions on meditational practice.
+Boccio - a Yoga teacher, interfaith minister and student of Vietnamese Zen master Thich Nhat Hanh solidly locates Hatha Yoga practice in Buddhist history another important book in this field.